luojike/quicklogic/README.md

 # quicklogic
-A software for a quick look of the logic circuit designs.
+A program using GHDL and GtkWave for a quick simulation of the logic circuit designs.